ayushabrol13/Explainable-Customer-Churn-Prediction/README.md

 Because keeping an existing customer costs much less than acquiring a new one, companies that provide telephone services, Internet services, pay TV, insurance, and alarm monitoring services frequently use customer attrition analysis and customer attrition rates as one of their key business metrics.
 Because reclaimed long-term consumers can be worth far more to a firm than newly recruited clients, companies from these sectors frequently have customer service units that work to win back departing customers.

+And we tried to make our models more explainable using explainable AI techniques such as Partial Dependency plots and Shapley values.

 By determining a customer's propensity for risk of churn, churn prediction models used in predictive analytics can forecast customer churn.
 These models are useful for concentrating customer retention marketing activities on the segment of the customer base that is most susceptible to churn because they produce a short prioritized list of possible defectors.

 We wanted to conduct a customer churn analysis for this project and create a model that can forecast client attrition.
 Additionally, we have created a Flask app that can be used to determine a customer's estimated lifetime value and the reasons why they would cancel a subscription.